iamfreelight/RK_RaceKit/README.md

 3. Assign these triggers to the appropriate properties in the `RK_RaceController` script.
 4. Assign the vehicle entities to the `vehicle1`, `vehicle2`, etc., properties.
 5. Assign the `finishRaceAudio1` and `finishRaceParticleFx1` entities if you wish to play audio and particle effects on race completion.
-6. Set the `Execution Mode` of this script to **Default** in the Horizon Worlds script settings (this makes it run on the server) if using seperated scripts.

 **Properties:**